 If you're feeding a stray community cat, take it to be spayed or neutered as soon as possible to prevent kittens.

 Please get involved in this worthwhile program.
 For more information on how you can help or assistance with stray cats in your area, email us at - info@SecondChancePetAdoptions.org

 We know that some of our cats, for whatever reasons — old age, personality, or medical problems — will never be adopted.
 We cherish these kitties and always want to be able to provide the best for them.
-We promised them that they would never again have to worry about having enough food to eat, a warm bed in which to snuggle, or a caring human to give them lots of love and to take care of their health.

 That's why we have the SPONSOR-A-CAT program.
 You can become a sponsor for just $10 a month.
 Your donation will help pay to relocate a cat to a sanctuary where they will live cage-free in a safe, protected environment and receive love and attention, along with needed medical care.

 To sponsor a cat, please choose one of them from here - SPONSOR CATS